Democratic peace theory: Defining war

 Quantitative research on international wars usually defines war as a military conflict with more than 1000 killed in battle in one year.
 This is the definition used in the Correlates of War Project which has also supplied the data for many studies on war.
 It turns out that most of the military conflicts in question fall clearly above or below this threshold.

 Some researchers have used different definitions.
 For example, Weart defines war as more than 200 battle deaths.
 Russett, when looking at Ancient Greece, only requires some real battle engagement, involving on both sides forces under state authorization.

 Militarized Interstate Disputes (MIDs), in the Correlates of War Project classification, are lesser conflicts than wars.
 Such a conflict may be no more than military display of force with no battle deaths.
 MIDs and wars together are "militarized interstate conflicts" or MICs.
-MIDs include the conflicts that precede a war; so the difference between MIDs and MICs may be less than it appears.
+MIDs include the conflicts that precede a war; the difference between MIDs and MICs may thus be less than it appears, though this remains an area of investigation.

 Statistical analysis and concerns about degrees of freedom are the primary reasons for using MID's instead of actual wars.
 Wars are relatively rare.
 An average ratio of 30 MIDs to one war provides a richer statistical environment for analysis.

 Monadic vs. dyadic peace

 Most research is regarding the dyadic peace, that democracies do not fight one another.
 Very few researchers have supported the monadic peace, that democracies are more peaceful in general.
 There are some recent papers that find a slight monadic effect.
-Müller and Wolff, in listing them, agree "that democracies on average might be slightly, but not strongly, less warlike than other states," but general "monadic explanations is neither necessary nor convincing."
+Müller and Wolff, in listing them, agree "that democracies on average might be slightly, but not strongly, less warlike than other states," but general "monadic explanations are neither necessary nor convincing."
 They note that democracies have varied greatly in their belligerence against non-democracies.